Zelensky condemns ‘indecent’ Russian attack as American-owned factory is hit

 Zelensky condemns ‘indecent’ Russian attack as American-owned Ukraine factory is hit

-Ukraine said a Russian drone and missile attack on its western territory, hitting targets including an American-owned electronics plant, showed Vladimir Putin is trying to avoid peace talks.
+A drone and missile attack on western Ukraine overnight that hit targets including a US-owned electronics plant proved that Vladimir Putin is trying to avoid peace talks, warned Kyiv.

-The aerial assault was one of Russia's biggest this year and came amid Moscow's objections to key aspects of proposals that could end the war it started in February 2022.
+The aerial assault was one of Russia's biggest this year and came as Moscow objected to key aspects of proposals that could end the war it started in February 2022.

 “The signals from Russia are simply, to be honest, indecent,” he told Ukrainians in his nightly presidential address.